Plutonomicon/cardano-transaction-lib/doc/test-plan.md

 Coverage of particular functionality is measured by the inclusion of the **public** interface in examples and tests.

-In the case of CTL's constraints/lookups API, in order to be qualified as "covered", the relevant part of the API **must** be included in a **complete example** that builds, balances, and submits a transaction.
+In the case of CTL's constraints/lookups API, in order to be qualified as "covered", the relevant part of the API **must** be included in a **complete example** that builds, balances, and submits a transaction (such examples are currently contained in our [`examples/`](../examples) directory).

 CTL only guarantees functionality for the present era, currently Babbage.

-TODO